Multiplicative Inverse Calculator

 How to find the multiplicative inverse?
 Integers, decimals, and mixed numbers

-The short answer to the section's title is: convert it to a simple fraction and proceed as in the above section.
+The short answer to the section's title is: convert it to a simple fraction and proceed as in.
 Therefore, instead of answering the question "What is the multiplicative inverse of anything that isn't a simple fraction?" we'll describe how to change those three types of values to simple fractions.